PlanatedLlama45/gun_datapack/README.md

 ## Crafts
 All crafting is shapeless<br>
 To craft on a Gun Station you drop all the items onto it<br>
-To use a Polymerizator you need to put a heat source under it (Fire, Lava, Lava Cauldron, Campfire, Soul Campfire, Magma)<br>
+To use a Polymerizator you need to put a heat source under it (Campfire, Soul Campfire, Magma)<br>
 If it says x(any) then all stacks should be equal during one craft<br>

 ### Blast Furnace structure